Meta-Calibration: Learning of Model Calibration Using Differentiable Expected Calibration Error: Related work

 \section{Related work}

 \paragraph{Calibration}

-Since the discovery that modern neural networks are typically miscalibrated \citep{Guo2017OnNetworks}, model calibration has become a popular area for research. \citep{Guo2017OnNetworks} study a variety of potential solutions and find simple post-training rescaling of the logits -- temperature scaling -- works relatively well. \citep{Kumar2018TrainableEmbeddings} propose a kernel-based measure of calibration called MMCE that they use as regularization during training of neural networks. \citep{Mukhoti2020CalibratingLoss} show Focal loss -- a relatively simple weighted alternative to cross-entropy -- can be used to train well-calibrated neural networks.
+Since finding modern neural networks are typically miscalibrated \citep{Guo2017OnNetworks}, model calibration has become a popular area for research \citep{Gawlikowski2021ASO} with many applications, including medical image segmentation \citep{Judge2022CRISPR} and object detection \citep{Munir2023BridgingPA}. \citet{Guo2017OnNetworks} study a variety of potential solutions and find simple post-training rescaling of the logits -- temperature scaling -- works relatively well. \citet{Kumar2018TrainableEmbeddings} propose a kernel-based measure of calibration called MMCE that they use as regularization during training of neural networks. \citet{Mukhoti2020CalibratingLoss} show Focal loss -- a relatively simple weighted alternative to cross-entropy -- can be used to train well-calibrated neural networks.
 The classic Brier score \citep{Brier1950VerificationProbability}, which is the squared error between the softmax vector with probabilities and the ground-truth one-hot encoding, has also been shown to work well.
 Similarly, label smoothing \citep{Muller2019WhenHelp} has been shown to improve model calibration.
+Noise during training more broadly can also be beneficial for improving calibration \citep{Ferianc2023ImpactNetworks}.
 These aforementioned methods do not optimise for calibration metric (e.g., ECE) directly, because the calibration metrics are usually non-differentiable.
 In this work, we propose a new high-quality differentiable approximation to ECE, and utilize it with meta-learning.

-Recently SB-ECE has been been proposed as a method for differentiable ECE \citep{Karandikar2021SoftNetworks}.
-However, comparing our DECE with SB-ECE shows DECE has both conceptual and empirical advantages.
-Conceptual advantages: 1) We also make the accuracy component of ECE differentiable, 2) SB-ECE binning estimate for the left-most and right-most bin can be very inaccurate as a result of using bin's center value, while our binning approach does not suffer from this.
-In the appendix we also show our metric has empirical advantages: 1) DECE provides a closer approximation to ECE than SB-ECE, 2) Our approach generally performs better overall and combines better in a meta-learning pipeline.
+\citet{Karandikar2021SoftNetworks} have proposed soft-binned ECE (SB-ECE) as an auxiliary loss to be used during training to encourage better calibration.
+The approach makes the binning operation used in ECE differentiable, leading to an additional objective that is more compatible with gradient-based methods.
+SB-ECE does not make the accuracy component of ECE differentiable, but we make all components of ECE differentiable.
+We also try to obtain a highly accurate approximation of the binning operation, while SB-ECE binning estimate for the left-most and right-most bin can be inaccurate as a result of using bin's center value.
+We provide additional comparison with SB-ECE in the appendix, showing DECE provides a closer approximation to ECE than SB-ECE, and that empirically our meta-learning approach with DECE leads to better calibration.